JoinMarket-Org/joinmarket-clientserver/docs/fidelity-bonds.md

-Some makers with high-valued fidelity bonds may choose to ask for a high coinjoin fee, so for the strongest protection from sybil attacks make sure to set your maximum coinjoin fee high enough (or if you think the sybil protection is too expensive then set the max fee lower, as always its your choice as a taker in the market).
+Some makers with high-valued fidelity bonds may choose to ask for a high coinjoin fee, so for the strongest protection from sybil attacks make sure to set your maximum coinjoin fee high enough (or if you think the sybil protection is too expensive then set the max fee lower, as always it's your choice as a taker in the market).

 Takers will still choose makers equally (i.e. without taking into account fidelity bonds) with a small probability.
 By default this probability is currently 12.5%, so approximately 1-in-8 makers.
 This can